henpopped/Password-Manager-Showcase/README.md

 ![Welcome](https://i.imgur.com/7jEoyWi.png)

-This is a showcase of my personal password manager that I created to locally store passwords in a safe way, the code is currently private.
-The password manager has a built in password generator to conveniently generate a strong password in situations such as resetting an accounts password.
+This is a showcase of my personal password manager that I created to locally store passwords safely.
+The password manager has a built in password generator to conveniently generate a strong password.
 I created this tool in Python and utilize a local MySQL database that I've created.

 ## Features